Digital Healthcare Data: Where We've Been and Where We're Going

 There are two types of healthcare data.
 Structured data involves quantifiable values, using a national vocabulary standard or proprietary coding, such as EMRs; on the other hand, unstructured data refers to data that requires manual analysis and interpretation, such as physician notes and x-ray images.

 In truth, the complexity of the modern healthcare system is at such a scale that it's necessary to enlist a few more letter "V" words to fully capture the challenge of extracting actionable insights.

-Is the data valid - can we trust it?
-Is it relevant, or in other words, viable?
-Does it change often - volatile?
+Is the data valid; can we trust it?
+Is it relevant — or in other words, viable?
+Does it change often — volatile?
 Then there's vulnerability.
 What can be done to keep the data secure?
-And increasingly, particularly as a function of the volume of the enormous wash of digital files, how can key insights and analytics within the data be rendered visually, so that it's digestible for patient and provider alike in support of improving health outcomes?
+And increasingly, particularly as a function of the volume of the enormous wash of digital files, how can key insights and analytics pulled from the data be rendered visually so that it's digestible for patient and provider alike in support of improving health outcomes?

-According to Jabil's Digital Health Technology Trends Survey, more than nine in 10 healthcare solution providers agree that the collection and purposing of data should be standardized to enable interoperability between devices and within product platforms.
+According to Jabil's Digital Health Technology Trends Survey, more than nine in 10 healthcare solution providers agreed that digital healthcare should be standardized to enable interoperability between devices and within product platforms from various brands.

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

 Interoperability has been one of the hottest topics in healthcare for years.
 The situation has been considerably more complicated in the U.S. than countries like the U.K. or Canada due to the way the American health system has been balkanized by various vendors and proprietary formats.

 In fact, there are two primary big names in the space today — Epic and Cerner.
 By some estimates, these companies control almost 50% of the total EMR market.
 Although competition between these vendors has been dynamic, even they have embraced data interoperability.